categories

 Mental and emotional stress can cause a loss of creativity and motivation.
 This can lead to photographers feeling like they want to give up their businesses altogether.

-Finding the right work-life balance is imperative to your mental health and to prevent photographers from spending hours behind the computer screen.
+Finding the right work-life balance is imperative to your mental health and to prevent photographers from spending hours behind the computer screen, effectively helping to prevent burnout.

 Why Photographers Need to Make Time for Creativity!